Bakersfield Youth Jobs Program (BYJP) Overview

 City Hall Fellowship Program Overview

 The City Hall Fellowship Program is a paid fellowship where youth will work part-time with City departments on important projects and initiatives.
 As a pipeline to a career in public service, youth ages 18 to 30 will shadow an employee at participating Departments and help with administrative duties and analyses; assist in the compilation, analysis, and control of departmental budgets; prepare and present reports and provide administrative assistance to City departments.
 Youth will receive comprehensive career development services from the Kern Community Foundation including bi-weekly professional workshops, travel stipends, mentors, and field trips.
-City Hall Fellowship Requirements & Duration Internships shall take place from Monday, September 25, 2023 through Friday, August 2, 2024.
 Fellows are expected to work 20 hours per week, Monday – Friday, from 8 AM to 5 PM PST.
 Schedules are determined by Department Supervisors.

 The application window is currently closed and will reopen in April 2024.